10 Native American Mythical Creatures, from Thunderbirds to Skinwalkers

 According to lore, the beast demands a blood sacrifice before it will allow anyone to cross the lake.
 Similarly, Flathead Lake just across the international border in Montana also supposedly has the same sort of sea monster.

-The Native American people believed the lake monster could whip up a terrible storm on Okanagan Lake and capsize boats unless it was given a sacrificial offering.
+Local indigenous groups believed the lake monster could whip up a terrible storm on Okanagan Lake and capsize boats unless it was given a sacrificial offering.
 To ensure safe passage, they would bring a chicken or rabbit or another small animal with them.
 They’d toss the poor chicken into the water to drown, thus appeasing the sea monster.

 One of the early European settlers to the area, John MacDougall, once tried to cross Lake Okanagan with his team of horses when, inexplicitly, his boat began to be dragged under the waves.